 Best Frontier TV packages

-Frontier is phasing out its standalone TV packages, so you can get FiOS TV, Vantage TV, or DISH through Frontier only when you bundle with an internet service.
+Frontier is phasing out its standalone TV packages, so you can get Frontier FiberOptic TV, Vantage TV, or DISH through Frontier only when you bundle with an internet service.
 That’s not ideal if you just want TV service, but bundling services with any provider usually makes sense if you plan on getting both anyway.

 On April 14, 2020, Frontier Communications filed for bankruptcy.
 The company is continuing operations and has said that Frontier’s customers won’t face any service interruptions.
 If you want to know more about the situation, read our full guide on what Frontier’s bankruptcy means for customers.